agiletortoise/drafts-reference/_objects/OneDrive.md

 ### Class Functions

 - **create(identifier)** *-> OneDrive*
   - Creates a new OneDrive object.
-Identifier is a optional string value used to identify a OneDrive account.
-Typically this can be omitted if you only work with one OneDrive account in Drafts.
+  - **Parameters**
+    - **identifier** _[string]_: Optional identifier for Gmail account to use.
+This string is an arbitrary value, but we recommend using the email address you wish to associate with the script.
+Each unique identifier will be associated with its own [Credential](https://getdrafts.com/settings/credentials).

 ### Examples